Our Best Tips for Packing & Moving Heavy Items

 Here are some of our favorite tips for packing and moving your home’s heavier items while protecting them and preventing personal injury.

 Preparing and transporting large furniture and bulky items like appliances, workout equipment, televisions, and fish tanks is usually best handled by professional movers who have the expertise and equipment needed for a safe move.
-And if you need to move a piano, Georgetown Moving and Storage Company is skilled in protecting the instrument and your home.
+If you need to move a piano, Georgetown Moving and Storage Company is skilled in protecting the instrument and your home.

-If your larger appliances are in working order, simply disconnect them and remove any parts that could come loose during transportation, such as racks and shelves in microwaves and refrigerators.
+If your larger appliances are in working order, disconnect them and remove any parts that could come loose during transportation, such as racks and shelves in microwaves and refrigerators.

 Whether you’re moving large items to a new home or putting them in storage, our crews handle each one with the utmost care.
 Our Maryland, Washington, DC, and Northern Virginia customers can also depend on us to provide professional packing services that get your household goods from one location to the other in one piece!

 At Georgetown Moving and Storage, we want your long-distance move to go as smoothly as possible, so we hope these tips for packing and moving heavy items help make the job of moving a more gratifying experience.
-To learn more about preparing for moving day, contact us online today or give us a call at 703-889-8899.